mitchellsullivan/notes-api/README.md

 ## Design choices

+- Is user management, full support for password login, etc., a primary concern, versus implementing the notes features?
+(I'll skip it.)
 - Is SQLite enough for the spec's "several small teams"?
 (Probably yes — but still used Postgres for release and FTS, with SQLite kept for zero-dependency dev and tests.)
 - Implement full-text search?
 (Yes — a Postgres tsvector with a GIN index, falling back to a substring scan on SQLite.)
 - Optimistic concurrency via ETag/`If-Match` rather than last-write-wins.